ccpaco/ccpaco.github.io/_posts/2021-04-07-algoTrader-day-4.md

 :snake: `mav.plot()`

 By this point we've got some nice charting going on from our captured Microsoft data.
 This is day 4 of creating a Python algorithmic trading advisor.
 Data Science is wonderfully simplified in modern years.
 If I can learn this, you can too.

 ![data plot](../images/Screen Shot 2021-04-07 at 10.07.31 PM.png "Plot of data in graph form.
 Gnarly.")

-Actually, we've encountered some errors install matplotlib.
-Current output is as show.
+Actually, we've encountered some errors using install matplotlib.
+Current output is shown below.
 Perhaps I can get some help solving this issue.
-But at least I learned something new today, getting snake emojis for Python Code.
-I did this by adding the jemoji gem in the config.yml file of my Jekyll Blog!
+But at least I learned something new today, getting snake emojis for Python Code!
+I did this by adding the jemoji gem in the config.yml file of my Jekyll Blog.

 Thanks for reading.